stevematney/redgreenunittests/README.md

 WHAT?!
 ===

-This is literally an exact clone of unittest, but with colors.
+This is literally an exact clone of unittest (from Python 2.7), but with colors.

 HOW?!
 ===